 There are three different boxes that you will find with the KBQ C-60.
-They have different functions and we are going to dive into each of them and see what they bring on the table.
+They have different functions, and we will dive into each of them and see what they bring to the table.

-Well, as you may have already guessed, this is where you will control the temperature of the smoker and the heat as well as the smoke that gets in your food.
+As you may have already guessed, the Control Boxwell is where you will control the temperature of the smoker and the heat as well as the smoke that gets in your food.

-It contains features and controls that will bring the smoker to the desired temperature in order for the smoker to cook at its most efficient capability.
+It contains features and controls that will bring the smoker to the smoker’s desired temperature to cook at its most efficient capability.

-The control box contains two high-temperature fans that will control the draft and the convection in the smoker that will cook the meat inside it.
+The control box contains two high-temperature fans who will control the draft and the smoker’s convection that will cook the meat inside it.

 It also contains the temperature controller in the form of a dial-controlled thermostat.
 This way, you can accurately control the temperature inside the smoker.

-It is a little bit off compared to digital thermometers that you can find in most smokers and grills right now but it does get close to the set temperature.
+It is slightly off compared to digital thermometers that you can find in most smokers and grills right now, but it does get close to the set temperature.

-This second box is where you are going to put your fuel in. it can handle a lot of wood so you would not run out of fuel and cooking can last the whole day.
+This second box is where you will put your fuel in. it can handle a lot of wood so you would not run out of fuel, and cooking can last the whole day.

-The firebox is made out of 14 gauge 304 stainless steel which is a high-heat and a high-durability kind of material to withstand the hottest temperatures that the smoker can get.
+The firebox is 14 gauge 304 stainless steel, a high-heat and a high-durability kind of material to withstand the hottest temperatures that the smoker can get.

-Although this smoker does not primarily use charcoal, the firebox does have a charcoal tray that is recommended to be filled before piling wood into the firebox.
+Although this smoker does not primarily use charcoal, the firebox has a charcoal tray recommended to be full before piling wood into the firebox.

-The firebox also has its own ashtray that can handle a lot of ashes for when you are cooking in the smoker for long periods of time.
+The firebox also has its ashtray that can handle many ashes for cooking in the smoker for long periods.

 The Cook Box

 The Cook Box has a slightly different material used for building it.
-It is made out of 18 gauge 430-grade stainless steel which is durable and heat-resistant.
+It is 18 gauge 430-grade stainless steel, which is durable and heat-resistant.

-The grates can be adjusted in height.
+You can adjust the height of the grates.
 You get 12 racks where you can place the grates or steam pans on to make more space for large amounts of food.

 The Inverted Flame

-The smoke gets to the bottom of the firebox and in the process, the smoke is cleaned leaving a clean blue smoke getting in the cook box for cooking the meat.
+The smoke gets to the bottom of the firebox, and in the process, the smoke comes out easily, leaving a clean blue smoke getting in the cook box for cooking the meat.

-This way, the meat is cooked perfectly without having all the nasty soot and tar getting on your food leaving a moist and a smokey-flavored finish.
+This way, the meat is cooked perfectly without having all the nasty soot and tar getting on your food, leaving a moist and smokey-flavored finish.

 The AutoDraft feature helps the inverted flame in maintaining the temperature.
 This is where the chamber keeps the heat even without you adjusting the temperature.

-This process is caused by the Draft Fan at the back which automatically turns itself on or off depending on what the chamber needs.
+The Draft Fan causes this process at the back, which automatically turns itself on or off depending on the chamber’s needs.

 With this even heat, you do not have to rotate the meat inside.
-Even the meat at the bottom, farthest from the firebox will cook at the same time as with the one on the top rack.
+Even the meat at the bottom, farthest from the firebox, will cook simultaneously as with the one on the top rack.

-As we have already mentioned, the cook box has a large capacity and shelves that can be adjusted into twelve different heights.
+As we have already mentioned, the cook box has a large capacity and shelves adjusted into twelve different heights.

-This allows you to put as much meat as you can that can cater to a large group of people for when you are on a picnic or a gathering.
+This allows you to put as much meat as you can to cater to a large group of people for when you are on a picnic or a gathering.

-The cooking chamber has a whopping 60-pound capacity meaning you can get as much meat in the chamber as you can to maximize the space that the cook box provides.
+The cooking chamber has a whopping 60-pound capacity meaning you can get as much meat in the chamber as possible to maximize the space that the cook box provides.

-When the twelve racks are fully equipped with grates or steam pans, you get 960 square inches of total cooking area for smaller or thinner cuts of meat.
+When the twelve racks have fully equipped with grates or steam pans, you get 960 square inches of total cooking area for smaller or thinner meat cuts.

-The adjustable shelves also provide flexibility for when you are cooking large cuts of meat so you can adjust the other pans and give way for the large meat.
+The adjustable shelves also provide flexibility for when you are cooking large meat cuts so you can adjust the other pans and give way for the large meat.

 It Still Needs Attention

-Although this smoker controls the temperature automatically, it is still NOT considered as a set-and-forget smoker as you will need to do some things while it is cooking.
+Although this smoker automatically controls the temperature, it is still NOT considered a set-and-forget smoker as you will need to do some things while cooking.

 Of course, initially, you will need to prepare the meat that you will be cooking by yourself and then set the racks and steam pans to the proper height.

-Then, you will also need to keep an eye on the firebox as it will need to be refueled every thirty minutes or so.
+You will also need to keep an eye on the firebox as you need to refuel it every thirty minutes.
 You will also need a specific size of wood for the firebox.

-The firebox burns the wood at maximum heat so it is logical that the firebox will run out of fuel in a short period of time, therefore, you will need to refuel while waiting for the meat to cook.
+The firebox burns the wood at maximum heat, so, logically, the firebox will run out of fuel in a short time.
+Therefore, you will need to refuel while waiting for the meat to cook.

 Pros of the KBQ C-60

-Although the materials used in making the KBQ C-60’s firebox, cook box, and control box are different, all of them are of high quality and are rust-resistant.
+Although the materials used in making the KBQ C-60’s firebox, cook box, and control box are different, they are of high quality and are rust-resistant.

-This means that the materials would not flake away like paint which is one of the most common problems in smokers when exposed to very high temperatures.
+This means that the materials would not flake away like paint, one of the most common problems in smokers when exposed to very high temperatures.

-The materials are also smoothened so you can clean them easily.
-So use them outdoors and there will be no problems with cooking and cleaning it.
+The materials are give a smoothe finish so you can clean them easily.
+So use them outdoors, and there will be no problems with cooking and cleaning them.